Installation and Setup

 When brainstorming is done...

-Ask for clarifications (from the person that suggested the idea),
+Ask for clarifications (from the person that suggested the idea), and perhaps rephrase some ideas more clearly

 being careful to ensure that the rephrased idea still accurately reflects the originator's intended thought